RedHatInsights/digital-roadmap-backend/README.md

-# Digital roadmap backend PoC
+# Digital roadmap backend

-FastAPI application using `Uvicorn` as the ASGI server.
+FastAPI application using `uvicorn` as the ASGI server.

 ## Prerequisites